smartanthill/smartanthill2_0/docs/design-documents/reference-implementation/zepto-os.rst

 In Zepto OS, errors are normally handled via "Zepto Exceptions".
 Zepto exceptions are implemented as a series of macros, which are described in :ref:`saplugin` document.

 Zepto exceptions are implemented either via setjmp/longjmp (if the call is supported on target MCU), or without them.
 ZEPTO_UNWIND(x) macro expands to a no-op if setjmp/longjmp is used, and into "if(exception_pending)return x;" otherwise.
-ZEPTO_THROW(exception_code) macro records (a) exception code, (b) __LINE__ where the exception has occurred, (c) hash of __FILE_ where exception has occurred (all these parameters are then passed back to SmartAnthill Client as a part of "reply frame" if exception occurred within the plugin, see :ref:`sazeptovm` document for details).
+ZEPTO_THROW(exception_code) macro records (a) exception code, (b) __LINE__ where the exception has occurred, (c) hash of __FILE_ where exception has occurred.
+If Zepto Exception occurred within the plugin, all these parameters are then passed back to SmartAnthill Client as a part of "reply frame", see :ref:`sazeptovm` document for details).

-2-byte hash of __FILE__ is calculated as follows:
+2-byte hash of __FILE__ (a.k.a. zepto_fname_hash(__FILE__)) is calculated as follows:

 * removing dir name
 * calculating hash in TODO way (TODO: get hash algorithm from std:: or boost::)
 * taking 2 TODO bytes out of it

+If ZEPTO_UNWIND() unwinding mechanism (and not setjmp/longjmp unwinding) is used, Zepto OS MAY be able to collect call trace during unwinding.
+If available, call trace information is represented as a sequence of 'frames', where each frame is a pair consisting of __LINE__ and zepto_fname_hash(__FILE__).
+If Zepto Exception occurs within plugin, call trace information MAY be passed back to SmartAnthill Client as a part of "reply frame", see see :ref:`sazeptovm` document for details).

 "Main Loop" a.k.a.
 "Main Pump"
 ------------------------------